ilcande/endor-battle-station-api/README.md

 This will allow the probe droids to report back to the leaders managing them and keeping track of the usefulness of ion cannons in *Endor*.

 ---

-# Additional Considerations

-The attack module for the *Endor Battle Station* could be written in **any language** you prefer but it should be developed using a **docker environment** with docker-compose so that the local *Ewoks* can further test it and maintain it after you are gone.

-Moreover, our intelligence forces obtain new information and strategies every day, so it's fundamental that the generated code is easy maintainable and extensible.
-To do that, good practices and some **testing** should be applied.

-Because of the importance of the mission for the New Republic, we have provided an initial docker-compose with the simulated ion cannons along with several test cases that will at least verify that the algorithm works correctly.

-These tests are timed using the same request per second rate as the probe droids.
-If the response time is too slow, the battle station will not be able to destroy all targets in time.

-You should have `curl` installed and run the command `./tests.sh` in your machine.

-# Delivery

-After completing the mission, push your solution to this repository.

-Good luck, **may the Force be with you.**